Jsinco/BreweryX/docs/en/guide/recipies.md

 - BreweryX custom item name

-- ItemsAdder id of item - only with [IAOraxen Plugin](https://www.spigotmc.org/resources/iaoraxenaddon-breweryx-addon.114778/)
+- ItemsAdder id of item (without namespace)

-- Oraxen id of item - only with [IAOraxen Plugin](https://www.spigotmc.org/resources/iaoraxenaddon-breweryx-addon.114778/)
+- Oraxen id of item

 Format of item is `Item/Amount`